On this page

 The Australian Government regulates the manufacture, importation and first supply to the market of road vehicles to ensure an acceptable level of safety, emission control and anti-theft protection across the Australian vehicle fleet.

-The Department of Infrastructure, Transport, Regional Development and Communications administers these arrangements under the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019 (which together are known as the RVS legislation).
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts administers these arrangements under the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019 (which together are known as the RVS legislation).

 The Department is also responsible for regulating and enforcing the framework for the recall of road vehicles (including cars, motorbikes, caravans and trailers) and approved road vehicle components that are unsafe or do not comply with applicable standards.